-A dystopia is generally thought to be a version of the world in the future, in which something has gone terribly wrong, resulting in massive population losses, extreme poverty, low fertility rates, and/or extensive genetic mutation.
+A dystopia is generally thought to be a version of the world in the future, in which something has gone terribly wrong.
+It depicts massive population losses, extreme poverty, low fertility rates, and/or extensive genetic mutation.

-All this results in manipulating and oppressing large percentages of the population, which is kept in the dark about the real circumstances, while the ruling class enjoys numerous privileges, eliminating anyone posing a threat in the process.
+All this results in manipulating and oppressing large percentages of the population, which is kept in the dark about the real circumstances.
+At the same time, the ruling class enjoys numerous privileges, eliminating anyone posing a threat in the process.

-The sub-genre of futuristic dystopian societies (generally contained within the larger genre of science fiction) has always been popular, but recently became increasingly mainstream due to the success of Young Adult franchises such as The Hunger Games and the Divergent series.
+The sub-genre of futuristic dystopian societies (generally contained within the larger genre of science fiction) has always been popular.
+But it recently became increasingly mainstream due to the success of Young Adult franchises such as The Hunger Games and the Divergent series.

 Everyone knows about George Orwell’s literary classic.
 It might be the single most popular and renowned work of dystopian fiction.
 Terms such as thoughtcrime are used in everyday language sometimes, and everyone is familiar with the inverted principles of the book’s totalitarian regime: “War is Peace, Freedom is Slavery, Ignorance is Strength”.

 1984 depicts the story of Winston, a man living in this totalitarian society, and his illicit affair with Julia, a rebellious young woman.
-The film and, of course, the book, are so haunting and depressing not just because of the society they show, but because of the frightening parallels between that society and our own.
+The film and, of course, the book, are so haunting and depressing not just because of the society they show but because of the frightening parallels between that society and our own.

-2. A clockwork Orange
+2. A Clockwork Orange

-The movie points a finger not only to the government and the correctional system, which torture and take away the character’s “capability of moral choice”, but also on society as a whole; debates on rehabilitation and correctional policies rage to this day, with the debate on capital punishment topping it all off.
+The movie points a finger to the government and the correctional system, which torture and take away the character’s “capability of moral choice”.
+But it also depicts society as a whole; debates on rehabilitation and correctional policies rage to this day, with the debate on capital punishment topping it all off.

 3. Fahrenheit 451

 Ray Bradbury‘s novel was published in 1953.
-The film, directed by top-notch french director Francois Truffaut, followed 13 years later and remains a must-see (and a must-read, of course).
+The film, directed by top-notch French director Francois Truffaut, followed 13 years later and remains a must-see (and a must-read, of course).
 It was Truffaut’s only English language film and his first in color.

 In this world, the government has requested the systematic burning of books, without exceptions.
 The people employed to carry out the burnings are called “Firemen”, and our protagonists, Guy Montag, is one of them.

 A small printing mistake he is sent to fix sends him spiraling further down into a world that prefers to eradicating evidence instead of admitting to a mistake.
 It is indeed a satirical look on the bureaucracy that, as we all know, can cause headaches over the most everyday things.